Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 ScoreSentence(snippet, word_one, word_two):
 Scores a snippet based off of the algorithm mentioned below, returning an integer value that can be negative, 0, or positive.

+SearchJsonFile(word_one, word_two, path):
+Searches through the inputted json file for sentences/snippets that contain word one and word two.

 ### Example:
 When calling the function with keywords like